 Surveys can be a quick way to get evidence from a large group of people.

 You can send out surveys online or by post.
-But online surveys tend to reach a wider audience and are quicker and cheaper to make.
+But online surveys tend to reach a wider audience and are quicker and cheaper to do.

-Try to get at least 30 – 50 completed surveys to give a realistic picture.
+The more people you get to do the survey, the better.
 If you keep the survey short more people are likely to complete it.

-There are websites which you can use to make online surveys.
-One to try is: www.surveymonkey.com
+There are websites which you can use to make online surveys such as:

 A focus group is a way to gather a small group of people to discuss a topic that affects them, such as NHS cuts.
 You could arrange a focus group in your local area to interview people affected by the proposed closures or cuts.
-Focus groups work best when the groups are small – ideally less than ten people at a time.
+Focus groups work best when the groups are small, ideally less than 10 people at a time.

 For useful tips on how to run a focus group, Citizens Advice provide a free guide here:

-It can be useful to share personal stories of people who have used the mental health service.
+It can be useful to share personal stories of people who have used the service that’s at risk.
 You can ask them about the impact this service has had on their lives.
-Ask them to think about how their life will be different without being able to use the service.
+You can also ask them to think about how their life will be different without being able to use the service.

-How can I raise awareness of my campaign?
+How can I raise awareness about my campaign?

 It can help to get other people or groups to support your campaign.
 This could help to make your argument stronger.
 You can share information about your campaign through social networking sites like Facebook and Twitter.